Vasyl Yemetz: Biography

-Yemetz was born to a Cossack family.
+Yemetz was born in the village of Sharivka, Ukraine.
+He was born to a Cossack family.
+He was the son of Kost' and Yevdokia (Kurakhovych).

 His father was interested in Ukrainian ethnography and his family was one of the first to have a phonograph (1899) with which they recorded and collected folk songs.
 It is from one of the local kobzari, Ivan Kucherenko, that Yemetz became drawn to the culture of the kobzari and learned to play the bandura in 1908.

 His first performance as a bandurist took place in 1911, and it became very controversial because of the text of the song that he chose to sing.

-He studied at Kharkiv University (1911–13) but was forced to transfer in 1914 to Moscow University because of his political activities.
+He studied at Kharkiv University (1911–1913) but was forced to transfer in 1914 to Moscow University because of his political activities.
 In Moscow, he became the first bandurist to perform solo in the Bolshoi Theatre in 1916.
 After this performance, he was hailed as a virtuoso in the Russian press.

 In the summer of 1913, he was invited by Mykola Bohuslavsky to Yekaterinodar in the Kuban to teach bandura.
 He was instrumental in establishing the modern bandura playing tradition amongst the Kuban Cossacks.

-After completing his studies at Moscow University, he received a teaching position in 1917 in Sosnytsia, Chernihiv province in Ukraine.
+After completing his studies at Moscow University, he received a teaching position in 1917 in Sosnytsia, Chernihiv Oblast in Ukraine.
 There, he was chosen as a delegate at the All-Ukr.
 National Congress held in Kyiv in 1917.

 In 1918, he moved to Kyiv where he organized the first professional Bandurist Capella known as the Kobzar Choir.
 The first concert of the group took place in the Bergone Theatre in Kyiv on November 3, 1918.
 The ensemble's last concert was a Taras Shevchenko concert in March 1919.

-From 1918-20, he served with the Ukrainian National Army.
+From 1918 to 1920, he served with the Ukrainian National Army.